 Where Did We Come From, Where Will We Go?

 Speech recognition has indeed come a long way over the last decade; from the 1,000 A.D. magic eight ball to today’s land-grab in the voice technology market.
-The intense level of competition we’re seeing between these tech giants in the industry and the increasing prevalence of companies jumping in to create content in the space suggest that we still have a long road ahead of us.
+The intense level of competition we’re seeing between these tech giants in the industry and the increasing prevalence of companies jumping in to create content in the space suggests that we still have a long road ahead of us.